leonardoy99/EDGAR/README.md

 A dual-panel visualization combining a stacked area chart (continental shares) and a line chart (selected major emitters per continent).
 Country-to-continent mapping was handled via the `pycountry` library.
+For more details on the methodologies, see the [report](https://github.com/leonardoy99/EDGAR/blob/main/Report_YANG.pdf).

 ## Key Findings